Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Geforce GTX 670 is 7% quicker than the Radeon R7 370 2G in general, because of its higher data rate. (explain)
+Memory BandwidthTheoretically, the Geforce GTX 670 should perform just a bit faster than the Radeon R7 370 2G in general. (explain)

-Texel RateThe Geforce GTX 670 should be quite a bit (more or less 64%) more effective at AF than the Radeon R7 370 2G. (explain)
+Texel RateThe Geforce GTX 670 is a lot (more or less 64%) better at texture filtering than the Radeon R7 370 2G. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon R7 370 2G is superior to the Geforce GTX 670, but not by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon R7 370 2G is a better choice, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison